Cloud Storage Systems

 Because they are stored in the cloud rather than on a local drive, files are available on various devices.
 This allows a person to access files from multiple computers, as well as mobile devices to view, edit, and comment on files.
 It replaces workarounds like emailing yourself documents.
 Cloud storage can also act as a backup system for your hard drive.

-Cloud storage solutions support a variety of file types.
+Cloud storage systems support a variety of file types.
 Supported files typically include:

-The most user-friendly cloud storage solutions integrate with other applications for easy edits, playback, and sharing.
+The most user-friendly cloud storage systems integrate with other applications for easy edits, playback, and sharing.

 Cloud storage is used by individuals to manage personal files, as well as by businesses for file sharing and backup.
 Some feature sets are very important to businesses but may not be relevant to individuals.
 Admin and security features, for example, are designed for corporate enterprises where data security and availability are concerns for files stored in the cloud.